dimesoftware/facteur/docs/index.md

 EmailComposer composer = new EmailComposer());
 EmailRequest request = composer
     .SetSubject("Hello world")
     .SetBody("This is the body of the mail.
-No template was used int the making of this e-mail") .SetFrom("info@facteur.com")
+No template was used int the making of this email") .SetFrom("info@facteur.com")
     .SetTo("guy.gadbois@facteur.com")
     .SetCc("jacques.clouseau@facteur.com")